AnimeNeko/atarashii-mal-api/COMPATIBILITY.md

 --------
 * For series with one date, the Ruby API sets this as the end date.
 This now sets it as the start date.
+* For many errors and messages, the output wasn't well-formed.
+We attempt, to the extent it is possible, to always return a well-formed message.